Szelethus/llvm-project/clang/docs/analyzer/developer-docs/analyzer_frontend.rst

 * How crucial objects of the analyzer are initialized before the actual analysis begins, like

   * The `AnalyzerOptions` class, which entails how the command line options are parsed,
-  * The `CheckerManager` class, which entails how the checkers of the analyzer are registered and loaded into it
+  * The `CheckerManager` class, which entails how the checkers of the analyzer are registered and loaded into it,
   * No list is complete without at least a third item.

-* How certain errors are handled with regards to backward compatibility
+* How certain errors are handled with regards to backward compatibility,

 starting from how an entry in the TableGen gets processed during the compilation of the project, how this process begins runtime when the analyzer is invoked, up to the point where the actual analysis begins.